tr1xem/AWCC/README.md

 ```

-Then execute these cmds to add urself in plugdev
+Then execute these commands to add urself to plugdev

 ```bash
  sudo groupadd plugdev